xedrac/keyboard-layouts/README.md

-# Alternate Keyboard Layout Installer for Linux
+# Custom Keyboard Layout Collection for Linux
-Simple script to install a collection of alternative keyboard layouts on Linux, without the need for sudo/root.
+Simple script to install a collection of alternative keyboard layouts on Linux

-This script works with Wayland, and is untested on X11.
-No third party software required.
+### Requirements
+Wayland

-### Install Layouts
+### Install
-This will install the layouts to `$XDG_CONFIG_HOME/xkb`, which means they will only be available to the current user, and root access is not needed.
 ```
 git clone https://github.com/xedrac/keyboard-layouts.git
 cd keyboard-layouts/linux
 ./local-install.sh
 ```

-Log out and log back in
+<b>You'll need to logout before the layouts can be activated</b>

-### Active a Layout
+### Active

-One way to change the layout quickly is to use the `activate.sh` script.
 ```
 $> ./activate.sh
 Please specify which layout to activate: